Spread the love

 This blue light is emitted in great amounts by electronic devices and tells our bodies it’s morning.
 A freeway (with optional donation) of reducing blue light exposure is to download flux onto your computer, which adjusts the lighting according to the time of day.
 You can also buy special glasses.
 Another free method of improving autophagy balance is to take cold showers.
 Moderate exposure to cold kicks off a stress response that’s enough to stimulate repair processes, but isn’t enough to cause damage.

 As for diet, low-carb and ketogenic diets also stimulate autophagy, but you don’t have to be permanently on them.
 Intermittent fasting or fasting mimicking diets, where a high-fat, low-calorie diet is practiced for a few days each month, can be just as effective.
 There are also certain antioxidant substances which increase the expression of the Nrf2 system, which clears damaged mitochondria, protects existing healthy ones and helps to stimulate the production of new mitochondria.
 Besides supplements, foods that can increase Nrf2 signaling include green tea, rosemary, turmeric, cocoa, and cruciferous vegetables.
 Yes, (quality, dark) organic chocolate protects your mitochondria.
 If you do decide to take supplements, always consult a holistic healthcare practitioner or functional medicine coach first.
-However, innumerable studies show that two supplements, in particular, molecular hydrogen and probiotics (like Just Thrive) are dynamic at helping battle oxidative stress.
+However, innumerable studies show that two supplements, in particular, molecular hydrogen and probiotics (like Just Thrive) are probiotics at helping battle oxidative stress.

 Finally, always remember the importance of moderate exercise, and if possible, to do it in the early morning.
 Even a walk at sunrise can be enough.